officelifehq/officelife/docs/introduction.md

 Softwares that deal with PTOs are boring, complex and full of features.
 They try to cover all the possible use cases.
 They also promote gates, and permissions, and reflect the bad side of reality.
 I refuse to be part of this.
 I want to create a software that promotes how I envision companies should deal with employees and their rights.
 My approach is mainly based on how 37Signals has built Basecamp: focus on what's truly essential and forget the rest.

-This is my take on how we should handle PTOs, and this is what Kakene allows employees to do:
+This is my take on how we should handle PTOs, and this is what OfficeLife allows employees to do:
 - An employee wants to take a break from work.
 - She checks her balance.
 If she has enough holidays in her bank, she logs a holiday.
 - Her manager and her team are informed that she wants to take a break.
 - That's it.
 No rejecting/approving processes.
 Going on holidays shouldn't be granted by an employer - it’s a legal right.

 Time offs are based on a yearly calendar.
 Each company has its own set of defined holidays during a given year.
-When you create an account on Kakene, your account is populated with 5 calendars for each of the next 5 years.
+When you create an account on OfficeLife, your account is populated with 5 calendars for each of the next 5 years.
 On these calendars, weekends are considered time offs by default, and it’s up to you to define which other days you consider as time offs/holidays depending on the country you are living in.

 In the Adminland section of your account, you can manage your own PTO policy and change the following settings:
 * how many days are considered working days each year.
 This is used to calculate how many holidays employees gain each day by working for the company, based on the number of holidays the employer gives each year.
 This will be also used to know which days should be taken into account when an employee wants to take a day off.
 For each year, you can edit the calendar and click on a day to mark it off.
 It’s up to your company to decide which days are considered off, and as it depends on your country, only weekends are considered off by default.
 Also, it’s not possible to change the status of weekends.
 They will always be considered offs for everyone.